bizurkur/mockfs/docs/pages/01-overview.md

 - Ability to emulate different file system environments

-Best of all, mockfs is quite extensible.
+mockfs is quite extensible.
 If there's not already an option to perform a certain style of test, you can create a custom "file" to fail or succeed exactly how you want it to.
 A good example of this are the special files, such as [FullContent]({{ site.repository }}/blob/master/src/Content/FullContent.php).

 ## How It Works